kukuu/nextjs-graphql-ecommerce-store-front/README.md

 ### Docs

-This is an Ecommerce store front templated in NextJS Framework and GraphQL.
+This is an E-commerce store front templated in NextJS Framework and GraphQL.
 We will be using Apollo Server, Apollo client libraries to handle data fetching and dockerize it.

 ### Library Used